Discover how to easily track button clicks in Google Analytics using Google Tag Manager.

-Let's just start off by saying Tag Manager is great and we're going to show you how easy it is to track clicks in certain buttons or links on your site.
+Let's just start off by saying Tag Manager is great and we're going to show you how easy it is to track button clicks or links on your site.
 This post will detail how to create the trigger.
 Once you've done that go this this how-to which will show you how to create the Event in Tag Manager for Google Analytics 4 and the Event and Goal in Google Universal Analytics if you'd like to do that.

 Step 1 - Create a click trigger using click text